chreliot/senate-howto/main.md

 Though it is not the standard workflow for fully reviewing initiatives, sometimes items are introduced at  Senate or full faculty meetings as motions (subject to guidelines in FS VII, FS X, and *Robert's Rules*).
 In other words, it's not *required* that items coming before the Senate have their origin in a committee.
 But because the Senate isn't equipped to evaluate the full implications or complexities of many proposals, new business introduced at Senate may often be referred to the appropriate committee for analysis, or at least to the Executive Committee.

 But also, the Senate's rules specify that “before a vote may be taken on an item presented for action, senators must have had at least two working days published notice” (FS VII C.2.a).
 So, action items must be circulated in advance.
 The Senate's Senior Support Specialist usually finalizes and circulates the Senate's agenda on the Thursday before Monday Senate meetings.
-So, items that need “published notice” need to go to her before then.
+So, items that need “published notice” need to go to them before then.
 Ideally, they would also go  to the Senate Executive Committee, which sets the meeting agenda; it normally meets one week before Senate meetings.

 ## What rules govern the Senate?